king-r-d/lab9-MapReduceAndSpark/README.md

 Select the map or reduce task.
 Select the task number and then the task logs.

-Your initial password will be provided in lab.
+Your initial password will be provided in class.

 Before doing this lab, you will need to have the ability to run a secure shell.
 You may use putty or some other secure telnet client.